 Environmentally friendly: Concrete is a sustainable and renewable material, and the polishing process can be done with minimal water and chemicals.

 Polished concrete floors are popular due to their low maintenance and ease of cleaning.
 Polishing involves honing or rough cutting of the substrate followed by grout or apply a thin film of epoxy grout to help create an even palette and consistent sheen.

 "Rough Cut" of the Polished Concrete Floor

 Every polished concrete floor starts out with the current palette, as concrete is installed it must be troweled in place.
 This process causes the aggregate to settle creating a softer top surface.
 The rough cut removes this "cream" exposing the surface to be polished.
 This process alone will create a harder or more dense surface.
-This is achieve by using metal diamond segments on the grinding equipment.
-The depth or extent of the rough cut is determined by the hardness of the slab and coarseness of the diamond segments.
-The concrete polishing process, is one where going from rough to high sheen is achieved through multiple passes with the grinding unit using ever finer diamond segments.
+This is achieved by using metal diamond segments on the grinding equipment.
+The depth or extent of the rough cut is determined by the hardness of the slab and the coarseness of the diamond segments.
+The concrete polishing process is one where going from rough to high sheen is achieved through multiple passes with the grinding unit using ever finer diamond segments.
 Once this phase is complete we wash and vacuum the substrate to remove any laitance that would ultimately cause clouding in our finished polished concrete.

 Grout Coating of The Polished Floor

 Once all of the rough cutting is complete, we then follow up with a very thin-bodied epoxy grout coat that dries very quickly, thereafter we begin to cut off the surface grout leaving an even porosity and filling any small voids that may hinder the high sheen we want to achieve.